open-compensation-token-license/license-token-website/wikisrc/open-source-project-sponsorship-platforms.md

 # Open Source Project Sponsorship Platforms: Empowering Innovation

 Open source software lies at the heart of technological innovation.
 Action catalyzed by a community effort has accelerated the development of tools, applications, and systems that are free for anyone to use, modify, and distribute.
 However, behind these remarkable creations are developers and maintainers who often work without financial incentives.
-To bridge this gap and sustain their impactful work, open source project sponsorship platforms have emerged.
+To bridge this gap and sustain their impactful work, [open source project sponsorship platforms](https://www.license-token.com/wiki/open-source-project-sponsorship-platforms) have emerged.

 ## The Emergence of Sponsorship Platforms

 Open source sponsorship platforms are digital platforms that facilitate financial support for open source developers and maintainers.
 These platforms provide a way for individuals and organizations to contribute monetarily to projects that they rely upon or believe in.

 Historically, open source projects were largely reliant on donations or the goodwill of developers contributing their time and expertise for free.
 As the demand for consistent support and maintenance grew, it became apparent that there needed to be a sustainable financial model.
 Sponsorship platforms were introduced to meet this need, offering a structured approach to funding open source projects.
+For more insights on sustainable funding, you can explore [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 ## Popular Sponsorship Platforms